mobxjs/mst-gql/README.md

 To get started,after [installing](#-installation-) mst-gql and its dependencies, the first task is to scaffold your store and runtime models based on your graphql endpoint.

 To scaffold TypeScript models based on a locally running graphQL endpoint on port 4000, run: `yarn mst-gql --format ts http://localhost:4000/graphql`.
-There are several additional args that can be passed to the CLI or put in a config file—both are detailed [below](#cli).
+There are several additional args that can be passed to the CLI or put in a config file.
+Both are detailed [below](#cli).

 Tip: Note that API descriptions found in the graphQL endpoint will generally end up in the generated code, so make sure to write them!